 Residential Development Stamp Duty Refund Scheme

-Stamp Duty of 6% is chargeable on the transfer of non-residential land.
-However, where you use the land to develop dwelling units you may qualify for a refund of up to two thirds of the Stamp Duty paid.
+When you develop dwelling units on non-residential land, you may qualify for a refund of some of the Stamp Duty paid.

 Section 83D of the Stamp Duties Consolidation Act, 1999 provides for this refund scheme.